ArdaKaraderi/docker-certbot/README.md

 ```

 ## License
 MIT License.
-Please read LICENSE file for more details.
+Please read the LICENSE file for more details.